 Eagles Nest Camp & Canoe was established in the 1970s.
 It quickly became the choice family campground of the Elk River, with its secluded and private feel, calm atmosphere and beautiful views of Mt.
 Shira and Elk River.

 Our story begins the summer of 1998.
-Our dairy farming family settled our roots into Elk River Floats & Wayside Campground, a long awaited dream.
-The river became our lively hood and dedication.
-After 12 years of persistent inquiry our family finally had the opportunity to take on our dream project, Ginger Blue Resort.
-The crown jewel of the Elk River and the original resort of the Ozarks was now trusted in the hands of our family.
-The lodge was gone and the cabins were nearly unrecognizable, but that wasn’t going to slow us down.
-By 2017, on the resort’s 102nd birthday, the Ginger Blue Cabins were reimagined, redesigned, rebuilt and once again open for the summer.
-We plan to reopen the lodge as soon as we can.
-As of now the well, treatment facility, and foundation are all ready for the new beginning of the Ginger Blue Lodge.
-As of 2020 we have added Kozy Kamp, Eagles Nest Camp & Canoe, and Shadow Lake to the Elk River Floats Family.
+Our family bought Elk River Floats, at the time the business only had Wayside Campground and Elk River Campground (Trestle Park).
+After 12 years of persistent inquiry our family finally had the opportunity to take on our dream project, Ginger Blue Resort, the crown jewel and original Resort of the Elk River.
+By 2017 after being reimagined, redesigned, and rebuilt, on the Resort’s 102nd birthday, the Ginger Blue Cabins were once again open for the summer.
+We plan to reopen the lodge as soon as we can, with the well, water treatment facility, and foundation all ready for the new beginning of the Ginger Blue Lodge.
+Our small floating operation now spans over 38 miles of floatable streams, 2.5 miles of river footage, four campgrounds, 25 cabins & vacation rentals, and 860 acres of the Elk River Watershed.